 SystemX research broadly encompasses ubiquitous sensing, computing, and communications in various application areas.
 Currently affiliated SystemX faculty are found in departments across Stanford’s School of Engineering and in some areas of natural Sciences and Medicine.
 Our research agenda is continually evolving in accordance with the interests of Stanford faculty and our industry affiliates.
-For an overview of SystemX, please see the slides and video from the SystemX Kickoff conference (November 11, 2014).
+For an overview of SystemX, please see the slides and video from the most recent SystemX Fall Conference (November, 2017).

 A major feature of SystemX research is the Focus Area partnership.
 Member companies allocate a portion of their membership fee (a “token”) to support research into a large but focused technology challenge by a team of multiple Stanford faculty and Ph.D. students in close cooperation with experts from the supporting firms.
 Focus Areas are expected to have a 3 – 5 year lifespan, at which time they will be renewed, revised, or retired.

 Creating novel biomaterials, systems, and data analytics for diagnosis and therapy, blending medicine and engineering in new ways.